JiaC623/Projects/2023 Album Website/README.md

 # This is A Simple Localhost Website
 The main purpose of this website is to act like an album, along with todo lists displayed. <br>
+This project worked as my application and implementation of web languages and tools I've learnt. <br>
 The functionalities are simple, as listed below: <br>
-- Display Time, Date, Weather with Temperature
+- Display Time, Date, Weather with Temperature (region set in API in advanced)
-- Create and Delete Categories (set of images), but unavailable for Update
+- Create and Delete Categories (sets of images), unavailable for Update action
 - Todos / Blogs (they are both for plain text, though Blogs are meant to store longer texts)
 <br>
 <br>